 In 2015, we were overjoyed by the birth of our son.
-We expected it to be a difficult transition as we became new parents and then went back to work.
-But we figured after the first year it would be much easier.
+We expected a difficult transition as we became new parents and returned to work.
+But we figured after the first year, it would be much easier.
 We were wrong.

-Not only did life not get back to normal, it got worse.
+Not only did life not get back to normal, but it also got worse.
 Maintaining our lifestyle became much more complicated.
 We rushed to the office, leaving our son with a nanny all day (thank God she was the best human we could have ever hired).
-Work had started to become more and more like a J-O-B, and less and less like our passion.
-One of us floored it back home to see our son just before bed.
+Work had started to become more and more like a J-O-B and less and less like our passion.
+One of us floored home to see our son just before bed.

-We ordered our over-priced organic groceries online because we didn’t have time to go to the store.
+We ordered our overpriced organic groceries online because we didn’t have time to go to the store.
 We had a housekeeper because we didn’t have time to clean or do laundry.
-We drove expensive cars, wore trendy clothes (ok, that was just Kristin), always had hair and nails done (Kristin, again), because we “needed” to project a certain image in our line of work.
+We drove expensive cars, wore trendy clothes (ok, that was just Kristin), and always had hair and nails done (Kristin, again) because we “needed” to project a particular image in our line of work.

 We took our son to museums and restaurants and play dates on the weekend, tried to maintain our LA social life, failed to exercise, attempted to rejuvenate our romance occasionally, and at night we fell asleep just freaking exhausted—and then it started all over again the next day.

-We felt like we we’re just going through the motions, and no longer actively playing the game.
+We felt like we were going through the motions and no longer actively playing the game.
 And frankly, we started to get sick of hearing ourselves complain.
-Our Golden Hamster Wheel was revealed to us in all it’s tedious glory.
+Our Golden Hamster Wheel was revealed to us in all its tedious glory.

-We had to finally admit that we were basically working and buying our way through life—and paying for it in more ways than one.
-It’s astounding how you can work so hard to achieve a very specifically sought after life…and have it ultimately leave you feeling unsatisfied.
+We had to finally admit that we were working and buying our way through life—and paying for it in more ways than one.
+It’s astounding how you can work so hard to achieve a very specifically sought-after life…and have it ultimately leave you feeling unsatisfied.

 Over the years before having a baby, we had begun to wonder if our passion and drive would eventually wear out—that the long hours would suck all the energy and creativity out of us.
 We’d casually talked about how “someday, maybe we’d just quit our jobs and try something new,” but it was always a “someday” that was far off in the future.
 And besides, why would we do that?!
 We were living our DREAM LIFE, right?